 - Built-in GitHub integration: Everything from scanning to enforcement runs natively within your GitHub workflows, with no need for custom scripts or glue code.

-- Server-side audits: After upload, results are validated again using server-side Guardrails, providing a second layer of control outside the pipeline.
+- Server-side audits: Server-side Guardrails validate the results after upload, adding a second layer of control outside the pipeline.

 Instead of relying on your CI setup to catch everything, Xygeni applies automated, policy-based decisions before anything reaches your main branch.